Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/_index.md

 ## Architecture and technology stack

-To support their digital transformation aspirations, Contoso Motors stores has a robust technology stack, services, and processes.
-To demonstrate the various use cases mentioned below, a set of reference use-cases is included:
+Contoso Motors uses an AI technology stack, services, and processes to support their digital transformation.
+To demonstrate the various use cases mentioned below, a set of reference use-cases is included with the Jumpstart Agora Contoso Motors scenario:

 - **Welding** - Optimizing welding processes for precision and efficiency, ensuring high-quality welds and minimizing defects through advanced techniques and technologies.
 - **AI-driven Safety** - Implementing artificial intelligence to enhance safety protocols, proactively identifying potential hazards and mitigating risks to ensure a secure working environment for personnel.